rpflugfelder/rpflugfelder.github.io/index.md

 I was awarded for my scientific contributions in 2008 with a Viennese [WWTF](https://www.wwtf.at/index.php?lang=EN) Career Grant and in 2014 with the IEEE/CvF WACV Best Paper Award.
 I received several reviewer awards (2016 - J. of Image and Vision Computing, 2017 - J. of Pattern Recognition, 2019 - CVPR) for my community work.
 In 2012, I founded together with [Matej Kristan](https://www.vicos.si/people/matej_kristan/) the [VOT challenges and workshop series](https://www.votchallenge.net) which we organised together with many other colleagues 2013-2022 at ICCV and ECCV.

-Technologies such as my 2001 [traffic monitor](https://sciencev1.orf.at/news/35843.html), the [CMT](https://www.gnebehay.com/cmt/) tracker or the indoor localisation of our [surveillance camera calibration](https://link.springer.com/content/pdf/10.1007/978-3-319-16199-0_12.pdf) were successfully used for applications in robotics and surveillance by governmental organisations and (international) companies.
+Technologies such as my 2001 [traffic monitor](https://sciencev1.orf.at/news/35843.html), the [CMT](https://www.gnebehay.com/cmt/) tracker or the indoor localisation of our [surveillance camera calibration](https://link.springer.com/content/pdf/10.1007/978-3-319-16199-0_12.pdf) were successfully used by governmental organisations and companies for applications in robotics and surveillance

 My hobbies are walking, hiking, swimming and riding my bike.